-Adult women with TS should undergo a comprehensive medical evaluation due to the increased risk of a number of common diseases as they transition to adulthood.
+Adult women with TS should undergo a comprehensive medical evaluation due to the increased risk of a number of common diseases.
 All medical problems present during childhood should be followed in adults (e.g. CHD, hearing loss, skeletal problems, and dental and ophthalmological abnormalities).
 Annual medical history and general physical evaluation should be performed, including blood pressure, heart auscultation, clinical evaluation of thyroid size and function, breast examination, and Pap smear.

 As in children, regular otological examination is important, as about 15% of adults with TS experience significant hearing loss, which may be conductive and/or sensorineural.